TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - Binary search on minimum day D such that it is possible to make M cakes.
 - For a given D:
-  * Mark flavour i as available if A[i] â‰¤ D
+  * Mark flavour i as available if A[i] ≤ D
   * Traverse array to count how many consecutive blocks of size K can be formed.
-- If cakes â‰¥ M â†’ day D is possible â†’ try smaller
+- If cakes ≥ M → day D is possible → try smaller
-- Else â†’ increase day
+- Else → increase day
 - This is same pattern as:
   * Minimum days to make bouquets
   * Minimum time to make m bananas